nullgemm/testoasterror/readme.md

 ```

 It is, in my opinion, a good idea to include them directly with the `main()`.
-This way, the function pointers will resolve without the need for a header file
+This way, the function pointers will resolve without the need for a header
 (hence the include guards in the C file example above)
 ```
 #include "tests.c"